 If an adjustment is needed, determine how much, and then place the machine on the approach in the operating position.
-Locate the adjusting screws.
+Open the splash guard and locate the adjusting screws.
 Loosen the jams on the two adjusting screws, along with the three lane distance shaft pillow blocks.